 Winter was born in Lancashire and studied at the Royal Northern College of Music.
 She made her professional debut in 1982 with Glyndebourne Touring Opera as Dorabella (Così fan tutte).
-Engagements since include Gertrude (Brett Dean’s Hamlet) for Glyndebourne on Tour, Eduige (Rodelinda), Sesto (La clemenza di Tito), Olga, Paulina (The Queen of Spades) and Varvara (Kát’a Kabanová) for Glyndebourne Festival and many roles for English National Opera, including Marguerite (La Damnation de Faust) and Carmen.
-Other appearances include Brangäne (Tristan und Isolde), Venus (Tannhäuser) and Lady Macbeth (Bloch’s Macbeth) in Frankfurt, Preziosilla (La forza del destino) in Rouen, Kabanicha (Kát’a Kabanová) for Longborough Festival, Madame Larina (Eugene Onegin) and Pilar (the world premiere of David Sawer’s The Skating Rink) for Garsington Festival and Anaide (Zazà) for Opera Holland Park.
+Engagements since include Gertrude (Brett Dean’s Hamlet) for Glyndebourne on Tour, Eduige (Rodelinda), Sesto (La clemenza di Tito), Olga, Paulina (The Queen of Spades) and Varvara (Kát’a Kabanová) for Glyndebourne Festival, Maya (Howard Moody's Agreed) for Glyndebourne Education and many roles for English National Opera, including Marguerite (La Damnation de Faust) and Carmen.
+Other appearances include Brangäne (Tristan und Isolde), Venus (Tannhäuser) and Lady Macbeth (Bloch’s Macbeth) in Frankfurt, Preziosilla (La forza del destino) in Rouen, Kabanicha (Kát’a Kabanová) for Longborough Festival, Madame Larina (Eugene Onegin) and Pilar (the world premiere of David Sawer’s The Skating Rink) for Garsington Festival, Marcellina (Le nozze di Figaro) for the Grange Festival and Anaide (Zazà) for Opera Holland Park.